EIDA/routing/doc/index.rst

 --------

 Download the tar file / source from the GEOFON web page at http://geofon.gfz-potsdam.de/software.
-[Eventually it may be included in the SeisComP3 distribution.]

 .. note ::
-    Nightly builds can be downloaded from Github (https://github.com/GEOFON/routing.git).
+    Nightly builds can be downloaded from Github (https://github.com/EIDA/routing.git).

 Untar into a suitable directory visible to the web server, such as `/var/www/eidaws/routing/1/` ::